ThePi1/poe-gem-arbitrage/readme.md

 #### Single vs. Multiple, continued...
 TL;DR: I don't like the single use strategy, I think it's a waste of time in bulk, I go multiple where possible.

-One of the most important decisions / considerations when using the tool is the above single vs. multiple lens use methods.
+One of the most important decisions / considerations when using the tool is the above 'single' vs. 'multiple' lens use methods.

 Some trades might be more profitable when using the multiple vs. the single use method.
-It really all comes down to:
+It all comes down to:
 - Quality weights
 - QOL for trading and actually making money (seriously)

 Usually, gems with alt qualities have basically one valuable quality.
 I think, in general, it's a waste of time (time is money!) to buy up gems just to use a single lens on them and throw away.
 Most base gems aren't available in massive bulk quantities easily or cheaply.
 (Some exceptions like CWDT or Inspiration as of writing this.)
-This is especially true for gems that have average tries >4 or more.
+This is especially true for gems that have average tries > 4 or more.

-In most cases there is really no reclamation of value by selling the intermediate product anyways.
+In most cases, there is really no reclamation of value by selling the intermediate product anyways.
 Sort of like how, sometimes, (back in the old days), you'd sell 5 links on the way to the 6 link.
 There just is no market for most of the intermediate (not-super-valuable) qualities, and you'll be stuck holding garbage.

 #### 'M1' vs. 'M2' sorting methods
 TL;DR: You probably want it on 'M2', but if you need to switch over to generating more skill gems to sell, switch it to 'M1'.